THE STAR

 (Kindly)

-was a wonderful speech you made this morning.
+That was a wonderful speech you made this morning.
+I was

 ELDER